lisposter/license-gen/README.md

 # In the future.

-* interactive dialog for choosing license type, if you don't know which one to use.
-* any numbers of arguments will work, default value will come from your configs.
 * append the README file, add license note to the end of the file.
 * much more...
 I think. :P